 Many factors can contribute to orthodontic problems at a young age.
 Teeth crowing, too much space between teeth, jaw alignment and growth problems, and other issues can be a factor in your child’s orthodontic health.
 Many fixable problems are inherited or caused by injury to the mouth.

-The most important thing you can do for your child if you notice or suspect an abnormality is to take her or him to see an orthodontic specialist.
+The most important thing you can do for your child if you notice or suspect an abnormality is to take her or him to see Dr. Hutta and Dr. Price.
 Don’t know where to start?
 Your family dentist will likely have a recommendation.

 It’s worthwhile to address orthodontic problems as soon as they arise, because orthodontic care for children can help prevent painful and long-term consequences down the line when they’re adults.
 Early orthodontic treatment also instills the habit of oral hygiene, which plays a major role in dental health for the duration of the person’s life.

-Your child will also become part of our Growin’ Grinz Club, which grants him or her complimentary follow-up visits that monitor development until a treatment plan becomes necessary.
+Your child will also become part of our Growin’ Grins Club, which grants him or her complimentary follow-up visits that monitor development until a treatment plan becomes necessary.